jackdoe/programming-for-kids/week-013.md

 print(add(x_address,y_address))
 ```

-Strings with length.
+How about strings?
 We can store strings by just defining how big the string is, and then follow with the characters of the string.
 You see how it is continous piece of memory.
 ```

 h_address = 2000